top of page

 Scripture & Biblical Studies

 Christ's birth, life, crucifixion, and glorious resurrection were all prophesied centuries earlier in Old Testament times.
 This course aims to reconstruct the prehistory of Christ or the Old Testament messianism as it unfolds in the Pentateuch, Psalms and Prophets.
 Selected messianic texts will be interpreted in the light of patristic traditions with references to modern scholarship as well.
-Satisfies OT Exegesis.
+This course may fulfill the Old Testament Exegesis requirement.

 Professor